 - Maintain a Relationship with Prospective Tenants

 Prioritize Your Rental Advertisement

-The first contact point for a tenant looking to rent a property are the rental advertisements online.
-Therefore, it is important to have professional, and responsible advertisements, using upscale language and industry terms to explain the property.
-Marketing the property for the right tenant should consist of the necessary details to inform them about the dos and don’ts.
-For instance, tenants need to be informed about basic rules such as amenities present, and specific rules like no smoking.
+Online rental advertisements are the first contact for tenants looking to rent a property.
+It is important to have professional, and responsible advertisements using upscale language and industry terms.
 The ads should also focus on containing the best quality pictures and the contact details of relevant personnel such as the property management company.

 Conducting strategic early background checks on tenants can provide landlords with the necessary information to determine the legitimacy and intentions of the tenant.
 It can help analyze any red flags displayed by prospective tenants.
 Some of the screening tips to prequalify tenants include –

 Know their situations better by asking questions like – Reason for moving?
 How urgently they want to find a place to rent?
 Are they moving before their contract is over?

 Setting up a face-to-face meeting with the tenant to ask more relevant and in-depth questions to understand their characteristics and intentions.
 Direct interactions can be invaluable to recognize which tenant is the right fit for your property.

 Phone calls and emails are other options one can opt for when direct interactions are not possible.
 These allow landlords to judge the potential tenants’ personalities and communication styles, while also clearly communicating the expectations from the contract or lease.